-Recreate Responsibly messaging: Recreate Responsibly Idaho is a campaign led by State and Federal land management agencies and partners to promote safe and responsible recreating outdoors in ways that protect our outdoor recreation resources.
 We are allowing grantees to use ITC Grant funds for this messaging as long as the grantee complies with the below.
 Please note, since this is an exception to normal process, we highly encourage grantees to submit an ad approval request before any advertising is launched to ensure reimbursement.

-- A call-to-action similar to "Recreate Responsibly" is included in the ad and/or is linked to recreate.idaho.gov or another local responsible tourism website or landing page. - The messaging is in line with the intent of the grant to promote tourism. - Visit Idaho Logo is present.
+- A call-to-action similar to "Recreate Responsibly" is included in the ad and/or is linked to https://recreate.idaho.gov, or another local responsible tourism website or landing page. - A Travel with Care Idaho logo package is available to grantees for use. - The messaging is in line with the intent of the grant to promote tourism and has an educational component. - Visit Idaho Logo is present.

 Please note that we still strongly encourage an overnight stay component but as an exception, will not be requiring it with this messaging as long as the ad is clearly following the intent of the grant.
 We will be looking at each ad approval request individually and making decisions as a team internally to ensure the messaging stays compliant with the intent of the grant.